- Why won't my mice breed?

 - If possible, select a foster mother with a different coat color and a natural litter as close as possible to the same age as the foster pups.

 - Remove as many pups from the natural litter as you have foster pups, to keep the final litter size manageable for the foster mother.
 If the litter to be fostered is large, consider dividing it between two foster mothers.

 - Combine the remaining natural litter with the foster pups and gently intermingle them with soiled shavings (including feces) from the foster cage, then place them together with the foster mother.

 - Replace the cage and do not disturb.

 - Check the pups after a few hours (without disturbing the cage).
 If the foster mother has gathered the pups together, she will likely care for them.

 11. How well does this strain breed at JAX?
 Where can I find information about how my specific strain breeds?

-Some data on your strain may be in the Handbook on Genetically Standardized Mice; get a copy here.
+Some data on your strain may be in the Handbook on Genetically Standardized Mice.
 There may be additional information in the Technical Support section of the strain datasheets under Breeding Considerations.